Francis Ford Coppola

-Although very American, Francis Ford Coppola is of Italian origins and his style and his touch show a respect for Italy and a certain nostalgia.
+Although very American, Francis Ford Coppola is of Italian origins (his grandfather moved to the US from Basilicata at the beginning of the 20th Century) and his style and his touch show a respect for Italy and a certain nostalgia.
 It must be noted, however, that the Sicily portrayed in The Godfather trilogy is very different in its essence to the Sicily presented by Luchino Visconti in The Leopard, two movies that are grand productions with an international cast, both very detailed, and yet very different in their DNA.
 It is not the genres that are different, but the inner soul of the directors, as one saw Sicily through the eyes of an American, a son of immigrants, and the other with the eye of a modern Italian looking back at how things used to be.

 Coppola has a large, extended family, many of which have been blessed with artistic talents and whom the director has utilized in his films.
 There was his sister, Talia Shire, who played the iconic role of Connie in The Godfather trilogy, as well as Coppola's daughter, Sofia, who took the role of Mary Corleone in The Godfather 3 after Winona Ryder had to drop out.
 The Coppola family also includes Nicholas Cage, who is the director's nephew.
 The strength and closeness of the Coppola family is inspiring, and not exactly typical for Hollywood.